 In contrast, the multimodality of $L(\Phi;n_{\rm p})$ becomes significant for likely cases $n_{\rm p}=4,5,6$ (Fig.~\ref{fig:meanlockingcouplingstressing}); recall $n_{\rm p}\leq 3\cup n_{\rm p}\geq 7$ is highly unlikely (Fig.~\ref{fig:likelihoods_lockinginversion}a).
 To illustrate their complicated behaviors, we also plot coupling and stressing averaged over local maxima.
 Those results for $n_{\rm p}=3$ are also plotted for comparison.

-The spatial patterns of plate locking for $n_{\rm p}=4,5,6$ consistently estimate the belts of locked zones with a locking gap separating western and eastern segments.
-In the west segment from around 136${}^\circ$E, the mean locking becomes higher as the number of asperities increases.
-The mean locking is almost 1 in this segment for both the best and second-best $n_{\rm p}=5,6$, meaning that most of the sampled local maxima agree with the presence of the western locking segment.
-The eastern segment extends along the strike as the number of asperities increases, and the segment appears from around 137${}^\circ$E for $n_{\rm p}=5,6$.
-Segment boundaries are persistently estimated, albeit at different locations for $n_{\rm p}=4$ and $n_{\rm p}=5,6$, supporting our best model results.
-The locking gap is estimated at the east of the Cape Shionomisaki: around 136.5${}^\circ$E in the best and second-best cases of $n_{\rm p}=5,6$, and around 137.5${}^\circ$E in the third-best cases of $n_{\rm p}=4$; the $n_{\rm p}=4$ case has 3 higher BIC value (1.5 lower likelihood) than the best case of $n_{\rm p}=5$, so this location variation may be outside the 1.5 standard deviation.
+The spatial patterns of plate locking for $n_{\rm p}=4$--$6$ consistently estimate the belts of locked zones with a locking gap separating the western and the eastern.
+In the west belt from around 136${}^\circ$E, the mean locking becomes higher as the number of asperities increases.
+The mean locking is almost 1 in this belt for both the best and second-best $n_{\rm p}=5$ and $6$, meaning that most of the sampled local maxima agree with the presence of the western locking belt.
+The eastern belt becomes enlarged along the strike as the number of asperities increases, and the edge exists around 137${}^\circ$E for the more likely cases of $n_{\rm p}=5$ and $6$.
+The locking gap is persistently estimated, supporting our best model, albeit at different locations for $n_{\rm p}=4$ and $n_{\rm p}=5,6$.
+The locking gap is basically estimated at the east of the Cape Shionomisaki: around 136.5${}^\circ$E in the best and second-best cases of $n_{\rm p}=5,6$, and around 137.5${}^\circ$E in the third-best cases of $n_{\rm p}=4$; the $n_{\rm p}=4$ case has 3 higher BIC value (1.5 lower likelihood) than the best case of $n_{\rm p}=5$, so this location variation may be outside the 1.5 standard deviation.

-This locking gap\remove{ is hard to locate}\add{, a source quadrupole arising from a neighboring dipole pair (i.e., adjacent locking-unlocking boundaries), is hard to visualize} in coupling inversions (Fig.~\ref{fig:kinematiccouplinginversion}a).
-The locking gap is blurred in coupling, even in our locking inversions.
-Essentially, the plate coupling hardly reveals the locking gap because the locking gap is braked by surrounding locked zones~\citep{herman2018accumulation}.
-On the other hand, the mean stressing visualizes the stress concentration zone despite\remove{ after} averaging, supporting the presence of the locking gap.